CiscoDevNet/cloud-security/Umbrella/Samples/SOCTools/NSD_Recheck/README.md

 Newly Seen Domains (NSDs) are domains that are new or unknown to the Umbrella DNS resolvers.
 You can set an Umbrella DNS Policy to block the Newly Seen Domains classification.
 Blocking NSDs improves the security of your networks.

-## Updates ( Oct 5, 2022)

-This script is now updated for the new Umbrella OpenAPI!
-If you are using the Legacy Umbrella Management API for your Destination Lists, click [here](https://github.com/CiscoDevNet/cloud-security/blob/master/Umbrella/Samples/SOCTools/NSD_Recheck/Legacy/README.md) for the Legacy API Version.

 ## Maintain a Newly Seen Domain Exemption List

 You may need to temporarily allow domains that are categorized as an NSD.
 Umbrella does not check allowed domains for future security classification.
 It is important that exemptions are removed so regular Umbrella protection can apply if the domain ever changes.
 Because NSD categorization typically expires after a few days, we recommend keeping your NSD exemption list trimmed.
 The NSDs Recheck (`nsd_recheck.py`) script helps you to automate that maintenance for an Umbrella destination list that contains NSDs.
 The NSD Recheck script integrates with the Umbrella Investigate API and Open API to manage the NSDs in your destination list.

 The NSDs Recheck script: